simonmichael/hledger/hledger/hledger.m4.md

 - Use the first-seen digit group style (digit group mark, digit group sizes), if any
 - Use the maximum number of decimal places of all.

-Transaction price amounts don't affect the commodity display style directly, but occasionally they can do so indirectly (eg when a posting's amount is inferred using a transaction price).
+Cost amounts don't affect the commodity display style directly, but occasionally they can do so indirectly (eg when a posting's amount is inferred using a cost).
 If you find this causing problems, use a commodity directive to fix the display style.

 To summarise: each commodity's amounts will be normalised to (a)